 Academic Eligibility Criteria for Federal Awards

-Federal regulations require students to make Satisfactory Academic Progress (SAP) towards a degree in order to receive any federal student aid, including Federal Stafford Loans.
+Federal regulations require students to make Satisfactory Academic Progress (SAP) towards a degree in order to receive any federal student aid, including Federal Direct Loans.
 SAP guidelines require students to meet both a Qualitative (Cumulative GPA) and Quantitative (Pace) standard within a maximum time frame.
-To remain eligible students must continue to meet SAP.

-Students must maintain a satisfactory cumulative grade point average.
 Students will retain eligibility for financial aid if they maintain a cumulative GPA consistent with the University’s academic standards required for graduation and meet the requirements shown on the academic progress chart.
-Students who fail to meet SAP are no longer eligible for federal student aid, but have the option to appeal following the appeal procedure below.
-See our Undergraduate Education website to learn about UAlbany’s Academic Retention Standards are described in the 2012-2013 Undergraduate Bulletin and can also be found on the Undergraduate Education website at www.albany.edu/undergraduateeducation/academic_standing.php.
+Students who fail to meet SAP are no longer eligible for federal student aid but have the option to appeal following the appeal procedure below.
+See our Undergraduate Education website to learn about UAlbany’s Academic Retention Standards.

 Additionally, a student must progress through his or her educational program taking only courses applicable to their program of study to ensure that they will complete the program within the maximum timeframe required for federal student aid.
 Students may attempt up to 150% of the credits normally required to complete a baccalaureate degree and retain eligibility for federal student aid.

 At the University at Albany students must have earned 120 graduation credits to receive a Bachelor of Arts or Bachelor of Science degree.
-Thus, students may attempt up to 180 credits and retain eligibility for federal student aid; however, students must also complete a percentage of credits attempted each year as shown on the academic progress chart below.
+Thus, students may attempt up to 180 credits and retain eligibility for federal student aid; however, students must also complete a percentage of credits attempted each year.
 Transfer credits accepted by the University are considered to be attempted and completed credits for this purpose.
 Review the academic program chart for federal financial aid.